Is there an ideal location for a project?

 11. Should I work with my Leadership Mentor on my application and project summary?

 The academy encourages Fellows to work collaboratively with their Leadership Mentors on both the application and the project summary.

 12. Should I work with my direct supervisor in the development of my application and project summary?

 Yes.
 By involving a direct supervisor in the development of the application and project summary, they will gain an awareness of the time and support required for successful participation in the academy.
 This understanding and support must be reflected in the letter of support from the Fellow’s agency/organization/institution (A/O/I).

 13. How detailed should my project plan be?

 The project plan should include enough detail so that the review panel can evaluate the potential of the project to both advance the Fellow’s leadership development and have a positive impact on undeserved childbearing women and children up to 5 years old.
 Of course, the project may evolve over time as the Fellow and Leadership Mentor work together.

-14. I am interested in becoming an STTI member.
+14. I am interested in becoming an Sigma member.
 How do I apply?

-Nursing professionals not previously inducted as nursing students can join STTI as nurse leaders.
+Nursing professionals not previously inducted as nursing students can join Sigma as nurse leaders.
 Learn more.